rust-lang/mdBook/guide/src/cli/test.md

 # The test command

-When writing a book, you may want to provide some code samples, and it's important that these be accurate.
+When writing a book, you may want to provide some code samples, and it's important that these be kept accurate as your software API evolves.
 For example,
-[The Rust Programming Book](https://doc.rust-lang.org/stable/book/) uses a lot of code samples that could get outdated as the language evolves.
-Therefore it is very important for them to be able to automatically test these code examples.
+[The Rust Programming Book](https://doc.rust-lang.org/stable/book/) uses a lot of code samples that could become outdated as the language evolves.

-mdBook supports a `test` command that will run code samples as doc tests for your book.
-At the moment, only Rust doc tests are supported.
+MdBook supports a `test` command which runs code samples in your book as doc tests to verify they will compile, and, optionally, run correctly.
+At the moment, mdBook only supports doc *tests* written in Rust, although code samples can be written and *displayed* in many programming languages.

 #### Specify a directory